 We enter into construction contracts principally on the basis of competitive bids.
 Although the terms of our contracts vary considerably, most are made on a fixed price basis.
 Revenues from construction contracts are recognized on the percentage-of-completion method in accordance with the AICPA Statement of Position 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
-Percentage-of-completion for construction contracts to the estimated total costs for each contract at completion.
-We generally consider contracts substantially complete upon departure from the construction is and acceptance by the customer.
+Percentage-of-completion for construction contracts is measured principally by the ratio of costs incurred and accrued to date for each contract to the estimated total costs for each contract at completion.
+We generally consider contracts substantially complete upon departure from the construction site and acceptance by the customer.